Nillkabbo/ai-learning-guide-with-projects/chapters/18-real-time-ai-applications.md

 3. If a potential anomaly is found, it's placed in a priority queue for AI analysis.
 4. A Celery worker picks up the task from the queue.
 5. The worker first checks the `AICache` to see if this exact pattern has been analyzed recently.
-6. If not, it calls the OpenAI API to get a detailed analysis and diagnosis.
+6. If not, it calls the AI API (OpenAI or Ollama) to get a detailed analysis and diagnosis.
 7. The result is stored in the cache.
 8. The final insight is broadcast via the `ConnectionManager` to all subscribed dashboards, appearing on screen in near real-time.

+**Note**: This architecture works identically with both OpenAI and Ollama.
+Ollama can provide lower latency for local deployments since there's no network round-trip to a cloud API, making it ideal for real-time applications where speed is critical.

 This architecture is robust, scalable, and responsive.
 It uses cheap, fast computation for initial filtering and reserves expensive, slow AI analysis for the most important events, all while providing a real-time experience to the end-user.